Christchurch tramway system

-The Christchurch tramway system was an extensive network in Christchurch, New Zealand, with steam and horse trams from 1882.
-Electric trams ran from 1905 to 1954, when the last line from Cashmere to Papanui was replaced by buses.
+The Christchurch tramway system is a small tramway network serving the inner city of Christchurch, New Zealand.
+Historically, it was an extensive network, with steam and horse trams from 1882 and then electric trams ran from 1905 to 1954, when the last line from Cashmere to Papanui was replaced by buses.
 In 1995, a 2.5 km central city loop heritage tram was reopened in the central city as a tourist attraction.
-This has now been is extended with a 1.4 km loop down to High Street which was opened in February 2015.
+This has now been extended with a 1.4 km loop down to High Street which was opened in February 2015.

 The tram museum at the Ferrymead Heritage Park overhauls and restores the trams used on the Christchurch Tramway, and itself also runs operating trams on its site.

 History

 Background

 The difficulty experienced by Christchurch's early residents in conveying them and their export goods to Lyttelton brought about the first proposal for a tramway at a meeting held on 26 September 1855.
 The merits of both wooden and iron-based tramways were discussed and a resolution was passed in support of the construction of either a tramway or a railway.

 The issue arose again at a Provincial Council meeting on 16 October 1855 at which it was proposed that a line be built to Sumner and goods could then be transported to Lyttelton by boat.
 A couple of leading and influential figures spoke out against the proposal and it was voted down.

 It was not until 1858 that the matter once again gained attention in official circles.
 Despite a general belief that the idea itself was good, the Provincial Engineer's estimate of £6,000 was enough to ensure that the idea was not acted upon.
-The Provincial Council eventually opted to construct a railway line; the first section between Christchurch and Ferrymead opened in 1863, and the Ferrymead to Lyttelton section opened in 1867.
+The provincial council eventually opted to construct a railway line; the first section between Christchurch and Ferrymead opened in 1863, and the Ferrymead to Lyttelton section opened in 1867.

 A meeting of prominent local citizens on 20 September 1872 discussed the matter of a tramway and concluded that it would be desirable to construct a line between Papanui and Christchurch railway stations, especially in light of the north railway having opened to Rangiora earlier that year.
 Estimates had been prepared and it was suggested that the company be called "The Christchurch and Papanui Junction Tramway Company".
 The city council, however, was opposed to the idea and declined to support it, saying, "That in the opinion of this meeting a tramway … is objectionable … for the following reasons: (1) A tramway is not required, (2) The streets are not wide enough, (3) A tramway would retard the railway station being brought into a more convenient place for the citizens".